-The Uphold terminal and wallet are also available via a mobile app.
-This can be downloaded for free and is compatible with iOS and Android devices.
-Users can access the tools, features and functionality found on the desktop terminal including the one-step exchange.
+The Uphold terminal and wallet can be downloaded for free and is compatible with iOS and Android devices.
+Importantly, my tests have shown that I can access almost all the tools, features and functionality found on the desktop terminal including the one-step exchange functionality.

-Our review was particularly pleased with the simple and user-friendly design, making it suitable for novice investors.
-Clients can manage their account, open and close trades, check live pricing and transfer funds from wallets while on the go.
-Other features include a ‘from and to’ interface to pull funds directly into an asset to purchase, live market data and customisable navigation tiles.
+Again, I was particularly pleased with the simple and user-friendly design, making it suitable for novice investors.
+I was able to manage my account, open and close trades, check live pricing and transfer funds from wallets while on the go.

-There is one live account for retail clients.
-Fortunately, it is quick and easy to open an account using the online registration form, taking an average of three minutes.
-Look out for the ‘sign up’ logo in the top right corner of each webpage.
+Like similar brands, I was not surprised to find one live account for retail clients.
+Fortunately, I found it quick and easy to open an account using the online registration form, taking me 3 minutes.
+Simply look out for the ‘sign up’ logo in the top right corner of each webpage to get started.

-There are no minimum deposit requirements.
-However, to access the full catalogue of tools and features, customers must comply with identity verification protocols.
+I was pleased that there are no minimum deposit requirements, again adding to Uphold’s appeal for beginners However, to access the full catalog of tools and features, I found that customers must comply with identity verification protocols.
 These include providing proof of residency, your social security number (US clients only) and a government-issued ID document, such as a passport.
-Unverified clients may be subject to limitations, including a $1,000 maximum transaction value.
+I found that unverified clients may be subject to limitations, including a $1,000 maximum transaction value.

-Uphold trading accounts recently became available to UK residents.
+It is good to see that Uphold trading accounts are now available to UK residents.
 The broker received permission from the FCA to restart services in February 2022 under the temporary registration regime for crypto firms.

-Note, EU clients signing up after the 1st February 2022 are not permitted to hold accounts in base currencies such as EUR and GBP.
+Note, EU clients are not permitted to hold accounts in base currencies such as EUR and GBP.
 Instead, the broker recommends purchasing stablecoins as these are pegged to fiat currencies.

-Enter your personal details via the ‘sign up’ section on the webpage.
-It’s worth pointing out that these details will need to be different from the email address associated with the live account.
+Simply enter your personal details via the ‘sign up’ section on the webpage.
+It’s worth pointing out that I noticed while signing up that these details will need to be different from the email address associated with the live account.
 When prompted for a verification code, enter ‘0000000’ to sign in and proceed.

-Live prices include a small spread, typically around 0.5% to 1% for cryptocurrency purchases.
-The competitive pricing network is driven by the broker’s exchange model, which sources the best prices from three pools.
-Upon testing, a UK customer would face a 0.85% buy spread for BTC and a 1% fee for selling.
+During my testing, I found that UK customers will face a 0.85% buy spread for BTC and a 1% fee for selling.
 This was much lower for fiat currencies with a 0.05% fee to purchase USD.

-Importantly, peer-to-peer transactions are free.
+Importantly, I appreciate that peer-to-peer transactions are free.
 However, if a currency conversion is required, you will be charged.
 For example, if you want to transfer EUR but would like the beneficiary to receive Ethereum, you will pay the relevant conversion.